-We provide daily yard duty supervision for 15 minutes before school begins.
-Teachers supervise students during morning and afternoon recesses.
-We have noon duty supervisors who work with students during lunch and lunch-recess.
+We provide daily yard duty supervision beginning at 7:45 a.m.
+Teachers and Noon Duty Supervisors supervise students during morning and afternoon recesses.
+We have Noon Duty Supervisors who work with students during lunch and lunch-recess.
 There is no yard supervision after school.
 Parents need to pick up their children promptly at the end of their school day.
 There is no supervision for them after they are dismissed.

-Parking Lot
+B. Parking Lot

 Parking is very limited.
 Please remember to drop off and pick up students in the safest manner possible.
+Parking in the parking lot is not permitted before school other than for those who carry a valid handicapped parking permit who may park in the designated handicapped stalls.
 Drive cautiously and watch for students at all times.
-The handicap area is for those who have handicap parking permits.
+The handicap area is for those who have handicap parking permits ONLY.
 Remember do not block parked cars.
 Adhere to the designated no parking red zones, speed limits and crosswalks.
+Please pull into the drop off zone before having your children exit your vehicle.